Volunteer Training

 Interested in protecting the waters & wildlife of Puget Sound?

 Become a Beach Watcher!
 You receive 80 hours of university-caliber instruction through presentations, field trips and hands-on practice.
-For twelve weeks you immerse yourself in a myriad of topics including:
+You will immerse yourself in a myriad of topics including:

 In return, you volunteer as a citizen scientist, educator, steward and project planner.
 It’s easy to provide the required 80-hours of volunteering over two years by picking the projects of greatest interest to you.